Google

 How do you turn required reporting into something people actually want to read?

-Reframing Google’s annual Supplier Responsibility Report
+Rebuilding Google’s annual Supplier Responsibility Report

-Find the stories.
+Find the stories

 A teacher writing math calculations on a chalkboard in a classroom, with students seated and listening.